ruby-cube/rue/packages/thread/README.md

 ## Event Listeners API

-The Event Listeners API provides planified browser event listeners with the `useEventListener` function. `useEventListener` returns the requested event listener if it already exists in the app, otherwise, it creates the listener and stores it for future access to avoid redundant instances.
+The Event Listeners API provides flasked browser event listeners with the `useEventListener` function. `useEventListener` returns the requested event listener if it already exists in the app, otherwise, it creates the listener and stores it for future access to avoid redundant instances.

 ### Usage